sourceallies/event-source-blog/blog/blog.md

 - Somewhere to store the data.
 We are using [MongoDB](https://www.mongodb.com).
 Any SQL or no-sql database will work.
 Note that if a relational database is used, a common query pattern is to get all events tied to a specific entity id regardless of type.
-- We need a peristant queue.
+- We need a persistent queue.
-This is the one component that may not be present in exising solutions.
+This is the one component that may not be present in existing solutions.
 Like the other components there are many options.
 The only requirement is that the queueing system must support [partitioning of messages](https://activemq.apache.org/how-do-message-groups-compare-to-selectors).
 Utilizing this feature ensures that two messages that are part of the same "group" or "partition" will not be processed at the same time by different consumers and will be processed in the order they were received.
 Essentially, they force that for a given key, processing is single-threaded.
 While we are using [Kafka](https://kafka.js.org), [ActiveMQ](https://activemq.apache.org/message-groups.html) and [Kenisis](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html#shard) also support this feature.

-Within our application we will have several handlers responsible for receiving HTTP requests as well as several listeners that receieve messages from queues.
+Within our application we will have several handlers responsible for receiving HTTP requests as well as several listeners that receive messages from queues.
-Let us look at these various components and explore how they ensure business rule integrety while maintaining a clear separation of concerns.
+Let us look at these various components and explore how they ensure business rule integrity while maintaining a clear separation of concerns.

 <img src='dataFlowDiagram.svg' />